 Passwords are, frankly, bloody annoying.
 A necessary evil of the modern world, we're all stuck either using one password everywhere, with all the obvious security risks that involves, or using different ones on every site and inevitably forgetting them every time we actually need to use them.

-1Password is intended to be slice through this particularly modern Gordian knot.
+1Password is intended to slice through this particularly modern Gordian knot.
 It stores passwords for hundreds of websites and apps behind one secure Master Password - or a pin or fingerprint on your iPhone, if you prefer.
-It's free for the first 30 days, but costs £3.49/$3.99p/m if you decide you'd like to keep using it beyond that.
+It's free for the first 30 days, but costs £3.49/$2.99p/m (billed annually) if you decide you'd like to keep using it beyond that.
+If you have children or siblings then you should consider the Family package which gives you five accounts for £6.49/$4.99 p/m again when you pay for the year in advance.

 To see how it compares to other services, read our Best password managers for iPhone guide.